10 Tips For Protecting Your Garden From The Summer Heat

 3. Add some mulch

-Any organic matter, be it shredded wood, straw or a mix of grass clippings and shredded leaves can help protect your plants by adding to the soil structure.
-Spreading a layer of mulch over your soil is one of the best things you can do for your garden in summer.
-Mulch blankets the ground and provides a shield for the soil from the harsh sun.
-This helps prevent evaporation and keeps soil cooler so your plant roots are healthier.
+Any organic matter, whether it’s shredded wood, straw or a mix of grass clippings/shredded leaves, when sprinkled over the top of the soil can help protect it.
+You see, adding a layer of mulch over your soil is one of the best things you can do for your garden in summer.
+Why?
+Because mulch blankets the ground and provides a shield for the soil from the harsh sun.
+This helps unnecessary evaporation of water and keeps the soil cooler for longer and ensures that the roots of your plants stay healthier.

 4. Protect potted plants

-Potted plants are vulnerable in summer because they can quickly heat up – especially terracotta and ceramic pots.
+Potted plants – especially those in terracotta and ceramic pots – are vulnerable in summer because they can quickly heat up.
 The good news is that potted plants can be easily moved out of the peak summer sun.
-They can also be removed and placed in a bucket of water for 30 minutes if you find a good watering is not enough.
-To ensure your potted plants stay cool, place them on a saucer of sand and keep the sand moist at all times.
-Sand is better than a water-filled saucer, as water can cause root rot and can attract mosquitoes.
+While moving the potted plant out of the direct sunlight is the optimum solution, we understand that sometimes this isn’t possible.
+So if you want to ensure your potted plants stay cool, place them on a saucer of sand and keep the sand moist at all times.
+The reason sand is better than a water-filled saucer is because water can cause root rot and attract mosquitoes – neither of which are ideal for your garden.
+In the event that the potted plant’s soil completely dries up, remove the plant and place it in a bucket of water for 30 minutes.
+Drain the water afterwards and watch your plant come back to life.

 5. Be careful of hot water